kbroman/ProgrammingNotes/linux_issues.md

     It did say "removing `pop-desktop` and `sessioninstaller`.

+    Some amount of pop desktop styling still seems to be in place, and I'm having the same problem.
+So I'm going back to the more extensive purging followed by re-install of `ubuntu-desktop`.

 - Sometimes when restarting from having been suspended, the wifi connects but there's no actual internet connection.